12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 12. Not Installing a Backflow Preventer Before the Rainy Season

-Portland receives 36 to 44 inches of rain annually.
+Portland receives 36 to 44 inches of rain annually (NOAA Climate Data).
 During the peak wet season, saturated ground and heavy precipitation push excess water into the municipal sewer system.
 Without a backflow preventer, that pressure surge can push sewage up through floor drains and toilets.
+A neglected sump pump compounds the risk.
+In Beaverton and Oregon City, this failure produces some of the most severe interior damage homeowners face.

 Estimated cost if ignored: Sewage backup cleanup averages $3,000 to $12,000, including remediation and sanitation.